 Design: Systematic review and matched retrospective cohort study.

-Results: Existing evidence of variation in cancer outcomes for Indigenous people in remote compared with metropolitan areas is limited.
-While no previous studies have reported on differences in cancer stage and treatment uptake by remoteness within the Indigenous population, the available evidence suggests Indigenous cancer patients are less likely to survive their cancer the further they live from urban centres.
-New analysis of QICS data indicates that Indigenous cancer patients in rural/remote Queensland were less likely to be diagnosed with localised disease and less likely to receive treatment for their cancer compared to their urban counterparts.
+Results: Existing evidence of variation in cancer outcomes for indigenous people in remote compared with metropolitan areas is limited.
+While no previous studies have reported on differences in cancer stage and treatment uptake by remoteness within the Indigenous population, the available evidence suggests Indigenous cancer patients are less likely to survive the cancer the further they live from urban centres.
+New analysis of QICS data indicates that indigenous cancer patients in rural/remote Queensland were less likely to be diagnosed with localised disease and less likely to receive treatment for their cancer compared to their urban counterparts.